 Cost of Living

 Overall, the cost of living in Panama can work out to be much less than in your home country, but that all depends on your lifestyle, and expectations.
 If you’re happy to live simply, and more like a local, chances are you’ll drastically cut your expenses.
 However, some expats relocate here and end up spending more than they did at home!

 Lastly, Panamanians are some of the world’s happiest people.
-According to one Index of Happiness (called the Happy Planet Index), the people of Panama have high life expectancies and experience great levels of well-being.
+According to one index comparing the quality of life in countries worldwide (Happy Planet Index), the people of Panama have high life expectancies and experience great levels of well-being (6th highest in the world in 2017).
 So there must be something to the lifestyle in Panama that makes people happy.